The combinatorial structure of beta negative binomial processes: Introduction

-for a random element $\kappa$ in $\NNExtInts \defas \NNInts \cup \{\infty\}$ and some---not necessarily distinct---random elements $\gamma_1, \gamma_2, \dotsc$ in $\bspace$.
-We will take the point process $X$ to represent the \emph{multiset} of its unique atoms $\gamma_k$ with corresponding multiplicities $X \theset{\gamma_k}$.
-We say $X$ is \emph{simple} when $X\{\gamma_k\} = 1$ for all $k \le \kappa$, in which case $X$ represents a set.
+for a random element $\kappa$ in $\overline{\mathbb{Z}}_+\defas \mathbb{Z}_+\cup\{ \infty\}$ and some -- not necessarily distinct -- random elements $\gamma _1, \gamma_2, \ldots$ in $\Omega$.
+We will take the point process $X$ to represent the \emph{multiset} of its unique atoms $\gamma_k$ with corresponding multiplicities $X \theset {\gamma_k}$.
+We say $X$ is \emph{simple} when $X\{\gamma_k\} = 1$ for all $k \le\kappa$, in which case $X$ represents a set.

-In statistical applications, \emph{latent feature models} associate each data point $y_n$ in a dataset with a latent point process $X_n$ from an exchangeable sequence of simple point processes, which we denote by $\process X \Nats \defas (X_1, X_2, \dotsc)$.
-The unique atoms among the sequence $\process X \Nats$ are referred to as \emph{features}, and a data point is said to \emph{possess} those features appearing in its associated point process.
-We can also view these latent feature models as generalizations of mixture models that allow data points to belong to multiple, potentially overlapping clusters \citep{GG06, broderick2013cluster}.
-For example, in an object recognition task, a model for a dataset consisting of street camera images could associate each image with a subset of object classes---e.g., `trees', `cars', and `houses', etc.---appearing in the images.
-In a document modeling task, a model for a dataset of news articles could associate each document with a subset of topics---e.g., `politics', `Europe', and `economics', etc.---discussed in the documents.
-Recent work in Bayesian nonparametrics utilizing exchangeable sequences of simple point processes have focused on the Indian buffet process (IBP) \citep{GG06, GGS2007}, which characterizes the marginal distribution of the sequence $\process X \Nats$ when they are conditionally-\iid\ Bernoulli processes, given a common beta process base measure \citep{Hjort1990, TJ2007}.
+In statistical applications, \emph{latent feature models} associate each data point $y_n$ in a dataset with a latent point process $X_n$ from an exchangeable sequence of simple point processes, which we denote by $\process{X}{\mathbb{N}}\defas(X_1, X_2, \ldots)$.
+The unique atoms among the sequence $\process X {\mathbb{N}}$ are referred to as \emph{features}, and a data point is said to \emph{possess} those features appearing in its associated point process.
+We can also view these latent feature models as generalizations of mixture models that allow data points to belong to multiple, potentially overlapping clusters \cite{GG06,broderick2013cluster}.
+For example, in an object recognition task, a model for a dataset consisting of street camera images could associate each image with a subset of object classes -- for example, ``trees'', ``cars'', and ``houses'', etc.~-- appearing in the images.
+In a document modeling task, a model for a dataset of news articles could associate each document with a subset of topics -- for example, ``politics'', ``Europe'', and ``economics'', etc. -- discussed in the documents.
+Recent work in Bayesian nonparametrics utilizing exchangeable sequences of simple point processes have focused on the Indian buffet process (IBP) \cite{GG06,GGS2007}, which characterizes the marginal distribution of the sequence $\process X {\mathbb{N}}$ when they are conditionally-i.i.d.
+Bernoulli processes, given a common beta process base measure \cite{Hjort1990,TJ2007}.